satyajitmails/ezhil/exampleSite/content/posts/Trillion dollar coach.md

 a big team.The pull of a team also helps everyone give their best shot.

-I have broken the article to two parts as I want to put the first part quickly while I write on the second part.The second part of the article is full of quite interesting leadership wisdoms.Hopefully you have enjoyed it.Feedback’s and comments will be appreciated.
+I have broken the article to two parts as I want to put the first part quickly while I write on the second part.The second part of the article is full of quite interesting leadership wisdoms.I hope you have enjoyed it!